 During the appointment

-- Pay close attention to what is being discussed in case your loved one forgets afterward.
+- Pay close attention to what is being discussed in case the person with cirrhosis forgets afterward.

 - Let the healthcare provider know about any new symptoms, questions, or concerns.